shaadcode/payload-auditor/README.md

 }),
 ```

 ## ✨ **Things you can customize:**

 - 🔒 **You can control the accessibility of logs.** Due to the increased security of the plugin, other operations are not available.

 - 🛠️ **You can manage how logs are injected into the database.**

-- 🏷️ **You can change the internal collection label and slug.**
+- 🏷️ **You can customize all the plugin's built-in collection values.**

 - 📊 **You can specify which collections you want to track.**

 ## ✨ **How to customize logging for each collection:**

 For logging, we have integrated the entire plugin with **Payload CMS hooks** for each collection that you allow tracking, so you can **track the entire application**. **payload-auditor** does logging **not based on the hooks themselves, but on the operations inside each hook**.
 Reading the collection hooks documentation can give you a much better understanding of how the plugin works.

 🔍 **In summary, for each collection, you can make the following changes:**

 - 🏷️ **Set the collection slug you want.** This is the basis for tracking, which makes the plugin find your collection.
 - ⚙️ **Enable the required hooks.** As mentioned, this plugin supports all Payload CMS hooks.
 - 🔄 **Enable custom operations in each hook.** Maybe you need a hook but don't want to use all the operations inside that hook for logging.
 For example, inside the `afterOperation` hook, only the `create` operation creates a log.
 - ⏸️ **You can temporarily stop tracking this collection.**

 ---